ishobhnik/SurfaceBench/README.md

-# `LLM-SRBench`: A New Benchmark for Scientific Equation Disscovery (Symbolic Regression) with LLMs
+# `LLM-SRBench`: Benchmark for Scientific Equation Discovery or Symbolic Regression with LLMs

 This is the official repository for the paper "LLM-SRBench: A New Benchmark for Scientific Equation Discovery with Large Language Models"